thindil/nish/README.md

 #### Other features

-* Simple Tab completion for commands with names of files and directories relative to the current directory
+* Tab completion for commands with names of files and directories relative to the current directory.
+It also allows selecting a completion from the list if there is more than one completion available.
 * Coloring the user entered command on green when it is valid or red when it is invalid, separated colors for environment variables and commands' arguments which contains quotes or double quotes.
 Can be enabled or disabled in the